jayeshtulip/pytest-automation/README.md

 # pytest-automation
-Here implementing CI-CD pilepine.
+Here implementing CI-CD pipeline.
 Any change in source code should triger build creation in Jenkins